Luca Ferro

-Luca Ferro (born 28 August 1978 in Savona) is an Italian footballer who plays for Swiss club Yverdon-Sport FC as a goalkeeper.
+Luca Ferro (born 28 August 1978) is an Italian football coach and a former goalkeeper.
+He is the goalkeepers coach with the Under-19 squad of Genoa.

 He has played in Serie B and the Swiss Challenge League.
 He made his debut in the Swiss Super League on 23 April 2009 and kept a clean sheet for Neuchâtel Xamax in a goalless draw against Young Boys Bern at the Stade de Suisse in Bern.